Thulashi19/Risk-of-CVD-in-anemia-patients/README.md

 NHANES dataset : all necessary parameters are added and preprocessing completed :more than 1000 data..imbalanced dataset

-dataset1 :it has mimic iii,mimic-iv,Nhanes dataset,particular number of Entered hospital data -370 data.

 actual model1- it has codes for Logestic Regression and Random forest.

 predictions.csv -it has the predictions made by my model using Logestic Regression.it will tell the anemia Severity,predicted heart disease